U.S. tornado tracks (1950-2012) from SPC (left) and Number of tornadoes by county (1952-2010) from SPC (right)

+Tornadoes are rated based on the damage they cause using the Enhanced Fujita or EF Scale.
 Weak tornadoes, those classified as EF-0 or EF-1, comprise approximately 75% of all tornadoes nationally and 93% of tornadoes in southeast Texas.
 These tornadoes typically last only a few minutes and produce winds less than 100 mph.
-Usually they will cause only spotty minor damage, such as downing trees or power lines.
+They tend to cause relatively minor damage, such as downing trees or power lines, and are often short-l.
 Tornadoes in the EF-0 or EF-1 category contribute to less than 5% of tornado deaths annually.

 Violent tornadoes, those classified as EF-4 or EF-5, account for approximately 1% of all tornadoes nationwide.
 These tornadoes account for approximately 65% of all tornado deaths nationally, and their lifetime can exceed one hour.
 Violent tornadoes are rare in southeast Texas, accounting for less than 1% of local tornado reports.
 Only one violent tornado has been recorded in our area since records began (Channelview, Texas - November 1992 Outbreak).

 Tornado rating has nothing to do with the size of the tornado.
 Each tornado is rated after it touches down, based on the damage that it has done.
 Some large tornadoes can cause little damage, while some small tornadoes are quite violent.

 Note: Tornado percentages above obtained from www.spc.noaa.gov/publications/mccarthy/tor30yrs.pdf and Ashley, Walker S., 2007: Spatial and Temporal Analysis of Tornado Fatalities in the United States: 1880–2005.
 Wea.
 Forecasting, 22, 1214–1228.

 |Enhanced F Scale for Tornado Damage